-It had been a relatively warm day in Anchorage, Alaska’s largest city, about 75 miles (120 km) from the quake’s epicenter.
-Schools had been closed for Good Friday, along with many offices.
-In Anchorage, dozens of blocks of buildings were leveled or heavily damaged.
+It had been a relatively warm day that day in Anchorage, Alaska’s largest city, about 75 miles (120 km) from the quake’s epicenter.
+Schools were closed for Good Friday, along with many offices.
+As the quake began, dozens of blocks of buildings were leveled or heavily damaged in Anchorage.

 The city of Valdez, closest to the epicenter, was completely destroyed.

-The earthquake shook the land for nearly four minutes and caused many natural changes.
-The Latouche Island area, for example, moved to the southeast by nearly 60 feet (nearly 20 meters), according to the Alaska Earthquake Information Center (AEIC).
+The prolonged shaking resulted in many natural changes as well.
+The Latouche Island area, for example, moved to the southeast by nearly 60 feet (20 meters), according to the Alaska Earthquake Center.

-USGS now estimates the March 27, 1964 earthquake and tsunami caused $311 million in damages across the state of Alaska.
+USGS now estimates the earthquake and its accompanying tsunami caused $311 million in damages across the state of Alaska.

-And yet loss of human life was very small.
+And yet loss of human life was relatively small.
 Only 130 people were killed.
 The UAF Alaska Earthquake Center said the low death rate was:

 … due to low population density, the time of day and the fact that it was a holiday, and the type of material used to construct many buildings (wood).

-The 1964 Great Alaska Earthquake didn’t come close to the loss of life from two slightly smaller and more recent quakes: the December 26, 2004 Indian Ocean 9.1-magnitude earthquake and tsunami (third-largest earthquake recorded on a seismograph, with over 230,000 people in 14 countries killed) and the March 11, 2011 9.0-magnitude earthquake in Japan (fifth-largest earthquake recorded on a seismograph, with nearly 16,000 deaths).
+The 1964 Great Alaska Earthquake didn’t come close to the loss of life from two slightly smaller and more recent quakes: the December 26, 2004, Indian Ocean 9.1-magnitude earthquake and tsunami (third-largest earthquake recorded on a seismograph, with over 230,000 people killed in 14 countries) and the March 11, 2011, 9.0-magnitude earthquake in Japan (fifth-largest earthquake recorded on a seismograph, with nearly 16,000 deaths).

 In 1964, Alaska was sparsely populated.
 Today’s Alaska has a larger human population.
 If and when a similar quake strikes again, the death toll might be higher.